Home of Wrestling, Indoor Track & Field

 ||Varsity Gym hosted the basketball and volleyball teams through the 1999-2000 seasons.|

-Varsity Gymnasium, a cornerstone for generations of Appalachian students, for academics, athletics, and former host to graduations and commencements, is the home to the ASU wrestling program.
-All practice facilities, competition seating, coaches' offices, athletic training and strength training areas for the program are located under one roof.
+Varsity Gymnasium, a cornerstone for generations of Appalachian students, for academics, athletics, and former host to graduations and commencements, is the home to the Mountaineer wrestling program and is often used by volleyball, men's and women's basketball and track and field as an alternate practice facility.

 The track and field programs also utilize Varsity Gym for practice and competition.
 ASU's throwers and pole vaulters call the facility's expansive space home.
 The team also conducts daily practices that are held on the second level of the gym on the new mondo track that was installed during January of 2008.